pokt-network/docs/paths/node-runner/zero-to-node/4-3-ssl-setup.md

 ## Testing your certificate

 There is a command that certbot provides to test your certificate.
-It's used for testing the auto-renwal of the certificate but it also confirms that the certificate is working.
+It's used for testing the auto-renewal of the certificate but it also confirms that the certificate is working.
 You can run it using the following command:
 ```bash
 sudo certbot renew --dry-run
 ```